 I never realized that there were two countries with the sole name of Guinea; but that Guinea-Bissau is purportedly named that to differentiate it from the other Guinea — never mind that there is a Papua New Guinea, which itself is supposedly two names; and Equatorial Guinea.

-There are even places with three combined names — such as Mongmong-Toto-Maite in Guam.
-I never heard of Mongmong-Toto-Maite.
+Even places with three combined names — such as Mongmong-Toto-Maite in Guam — exist.
+I never heard of Mongmong-Toto-Maite; but Dallas-Fort Worth-Arlington apparently counts.

 Have you ever thought about — or better yet, visited — places which have two or more combined names?